HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/docs/pivot/README.md

 - h/help                 -- print this text

 These commands all support a short first letter version (a/r/c/h).
-Changes made with add / remove will be reflected in `XIPivot.ini`.
+Changes made with add / remove will be reflected in `pivot.ini`.

 Please note that adding and removing overlays way after the game launches can have side effects.